bpocallaghan/laravel-admin-starter/README.md

 	- pages
 - Admin Navigation
 - Website Navigation
-- Log Actions (if contact us was submitted, etc)
+- Log Website Activities (if contact us was submitted, etc)
 - Notifications (Laravel 5.4 notifications)
-- Log Activities (user, resource, before, after)
+- Log Admin Activities (when admin create,edit,delete a resource)
 - Bootstrap Alerts and Form Error messages. package; bpocallaghan/alert
 - Flash a Notification after a CRUD resource action. package; bpocallaghan/notify
 - Generate crud resource, individual files. package; bpocallaghan/generators
-- Useful laravel helper classes / traits. package; bpocallaghan/titan
+- Impersonate any of your customers
+- Roles, Assign roles to the user and navigation to exlude navigation for a user.

 ## Setup (Basic)
 - download zip